Foster Parent Resources

 Alliance CaRES

-CaRES is available to foster parents throughout their fostering journey.
+This program is available to foster parents throughout their fostering journey.
 Visit the CaRES website for resources, information about support groups, and special events.
-They can connect you to a peer mentor, too, who is available to listen, problem solve, and help identify local resources.
+They can also connect you to a peer mentor who will listen, problem-solve, and help identify local resources.

 Child Care

-Child care is available to kinship caregivers if there is not a caregiver at home due to employment or continuing education.
-Talk with your child’s caseworker to access child care.
+Child care is available to kinship caregivers if there is no caregiver at home because they are working or going to school.
+Talk with your child’s caseworker about child care access.

 Contact Information

 We want all caregivers to feel empowered while children and youth are in their homes.
-See the communication guide on when you should contact your caseworker and who you should call or email if you need additional assistance:
+See the Caregivers Communication Guide on when you should contact your caseworker and who you should call or email if you need additional assistance:

 Evidence-Based Programs

-Foster families are able to access a variety of evidence-based services to help foster children.
+Foster families can access a variety of evidence-based services to help children and youth in foster care.
 These are provided at no cost to the foster family but have limited availability.
 If you are experiencing issues with placement and an in-home service may be helpful, contact your caseworker for more information.

 Forms and Guides